Made by HIRSCH

 Ever since it was founded in Klagenfurt, our company has been firmly rooted in this region.
 Our founder Hans started to make his first bracelets on his own private premises in 1945, and his son Hermann has successfully expanded the business internationally from today’s location at number 5, Hirschstrasse.

 As entrepreneurs, it has always been on the hearts of the Hirsch family to use Klagenfurt itself as a base for growing the company, creating sustainable jobs and being a trustworthy employer.
 This has been true right up to the present.
+Our corporate culture embodies longevity and differentiation but also self-awarness and willingness to change.

 A bracelet is a product which is continually in direct skin contact and is worn for long periods of time.
 It is important that you can rely on its quality and are confident it will keep your watch safely on your wrist.
 The durability of a bracelet is significantly influenced by its use and by its user’s day-to-day habits.